-An undergraduate student is academically dismissed if he or she meets the criteria for probation two semesters in a row.
+An undergraduate student is academically dismissed if the student meets the criteria for probation two semesters in a row.

-Any student dropped from the college for academic reasons may petition the Admission Committee for readmission.
+Any student dismissed from the College for academic reasons may petition the Admission Committee for readmission.
 The case will be carefully studied to see if there is a basis for resuming at Houghton.

-A student dropped from the student body for the above reason and readmitted by the Admission Committee is placed on academic probation and must maintain a GPA of 2.00 or higher for each semester thereafter to remain in college.
+A student dismissed from the student body for the above reason and readmitted by the Admission Committee is placed on academic probation and must maintain a GPA of 2.0 or higher for each semester thereafter to remain in college.